T2123893/openshift-postgres-cartridge/README.md

 Openshift Postgres 9.5.3 Cartridge for OpenShift V2
 =============================

-The Crunchy PG Cartridge is named crunchydatasolutions-pg-1.0.
-The Crunchy PG Cartridge will allow you to install a single standalone PostgreSQL server or a more complex configuration of a “master” and “standby” replication configuration.
-The Crunchy PG Cartridge includes a version of PostgreSQL 9.3.6.
+The Crunchy PG Cartridge is named openshift-postgres-cartridge, which will allow you to install a single standalone PostgreSQL server or a more complex configuration of a “master” and “standby” replication configuration.

 This cartridge runs on Openshift v2, both Origin and Enterprise.